Willyb15/Data-Science-Python/Week1/day2-intro_python/intro_python_lecture.md

 #### Using the If

-Now that we understand conditionals, lets talk about how we can use them with variables to make our programs dynamic.
+Now that we understand conditionals, let's talk about how we can use them with variables to make our programs dynamic.
 Consider the following code block.

 ```python
 if x > 5: